Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: Introduction

-The second result is that the composition of geometric correspondences is the unbounded version of the Kasparov product in $KK$-theory.
-Recall that the Kasparov product
+The composition of geometric correspondences is the unbounded version of the Kasparov product in $KK$-theory.
+Recall that the Kasparov product (\cite{Kas})

-allows one to view the $KK$-groups as morphisms in a category whose objects are all $C^{*}$-algebras. $KK$ is a triangulated category and is universal for $C^{*}$-stable, split-exact functors on the category of $C^{*}$-algebras.
+allows one to view the $KK$-groups as morphisms in a category whose objects are all $C^{*}$-algebras. $KK$ is a triangulated category and is universal for $C^{*}$-stable, split-exact functors on the category of $C^{*}$-algebras \cite{Hig}.
 The degree of a $KK$-cycle is determined by the action of a Clifford algebra.
 In particular spectral triples can be assigned a degree.
-If we denote the set of unitary isomorphism classes of geometric correspondences the above spectral triples, which we assume to have degrees $i$ and $j$, respectively, by $\mathfrak{Cor}(D,D')$, then the main result of this paper states that the \emph{bounded transform} $\mathfrak{b}:D\mapsto D(1+D^{2})^{-1}$ defines a functor
+Denote the set of unitary isomorphism classes of $k$-smooth geometric correspondences of the above spectral triples, which we assume to have degrees $i$ and $j$, respectively, by $\mathfrak{Cor}_{k}(D,D')$.
+The main result of this paper states that \begin{thm}[ \ref{functor} ] The bounded transform $\mathfrak{b}:D\mapsto D(1+D^{2})^{-\frac{1}{2}}$ defines a functor